PrefectHQ/prefect/docs/contributing/overview.md

 ## Setting up a development environment

-First, you'll need to download the source code and install an editable version of the Python package:
+First, download the source code and install an editable version of the Python package:

 <div class="terminal">
 ```bash